-Cocktail and mixed drink recipes are everywhere and there are thousands of drinks you can choose from and mix up.
-What if you want to begin with the basics?
-Begin your exploration with a guide through the most popular bar drinks.
-It's useful for home and professional bartenders alike.
+Cocktail and mixed drink recipes are everywhere and there are thousands you can choose from and mix up.
+When you're just starting out, it's best to begin with the most popular bar drinks.

 02 of 07

-Highballs are generally mixed in an ice-filled highball or collins glass with a shot of a base spirit that is topped with a mixer or two (like juice or soda).
-These include the easiest mixed drinks and they are difficult to screw up.
-Yet, they are good practice for familiarizing yourself with the basics of pouring drinks as well as the primary ingredients and the layout of the bar.
+Generally, highballs are mixed in an ice-filled highball or collins glass with a shot of a base spirit that is topped with a mixer or two, such as juice or soda.
+Essentially, these are "pour and serve" drinks.
+They are good practice for familiarizing yourself with the basics of pouring drinks as well as the primary ingredients and the layout of the bar.

-To round off your vodka highball experience, be sure to add these drinks to your list.
-They're not quite as well-known or as popular as they once were, but they're good to know anyway.
+To round off your vodka highball experience, be sure to add these drinks to your list:

 Most of the volume of a highball drink is made up of the non-alcoholic mixer and that creates drinks which are relatively light on the alcohol.
 This makes the highball style a great way to enjoy your whiskey without the heavy buzz.

-The collins family of drinks is a simple highball drink formula and the whiskey version is the most popular.
-This is known as the John Collins, a simple mix of bourbon, lemon, syrup, club soda.
-Yet, you can also switch from whiskey to gin and have a Tom Collins or use any variety of liquor as the base to create a variation on the 'collins.'
+The collins family of drinks uses a simple highball drink formula.
+The whiskey version is known as the John Collins, a mix of bourbon, lemon, syrup, and club soda.
+You can also switch from whiskey to gin and have a Tom Collins or use any variety of liquor as the base to create a variation on the collins.

-The Lynchburg Lemonade is the last of the absolutely essential whiskey highballs and it's a bit more complex than Jack and Lemonade.
-To make a proper Lynchburg Lemonade, mix Jack Daniels with triple sec, sour mix, and lemon-lime soda.
+The Lynchburg lemonade is the last of the essential whiskey highballs and it's a bit more complex than Jack and lemonade.
+To make a proper Lynchburg Lemonade, mix Jack Daniel's with triple sec, sour mix, and lemon-lime soda.

-The most common way to enjoy gin at the average bar or restaurant is as a highball.
-Among these, the famous Gin & Tonic takes top honors and it's a nice, relaxing drink that's fantastic with any meal.
+The most common way to enjoy gin at the most bars and restaurants is as a highball.
+Among these, the famous gin and tonic (G&T) takes top honors.
+It's a nice, relaxing drink that's fantastic with any meal.

-Building on the G&T's popularity, you should also be able to mix up any of these gin highballs:
+Building on the G&T's popularity, it's also a good idea to be able to mix up any of these gin highballs:

-Rum is frequently poured in bars and the Rum & Coke is among the most common drink orders.
+Rum is frequently poured in bars and the rum and Coke is among the most common drink orders.
 It's a very easy drink to make and a great option when you simply don't know what you want.

-To add a little more spice to the rum-soda routine, give the Dark & Stormy a try.
-It replaces the cola with ginger beer and is rum's answer to the Moscow Mule.
+To add a little more spice to the rum-soda routine, give the dark and stormy a try.
+It replaces the cola with ginger beer and is rum's answer to the Moscow mule.

-Tequila makes an appearance in a handful of highballs, but the best-known is the Tequila Sunrise (orange juice and grenadine).
-A refreshing alternative is the Paloma (lime and grapefruit soda) and this is quickly becoming a new favorite, so it's just as important.
+Tequila makes an appearance in a handful of highballs.
+The best-known is the tequila sunrise (orange juice and grenadine).
+A refreshing alternative is the Paloma (lime and grapefruit soda) and you can also make a Juan Collins.

-There are a few popular tall drinks that are a little more complicated but the key to rounding off your bartending knowledge in this category.Continue to 3 of 7 below.
+There are a few popular tall drinks that are a little more complicated but key to rounding off your bartending knowledge in this category:

 03 of 07